illmouse/amneziawg-go-docker-compose/README.md

 # AmneziaWG - Docker Compose

 Automation for running **AmneziaWG** using Docker Compose.
-The project aims to reduce the time spent deploying and maintaining WG tunnels and is based on the official Docker image [amneziawg-go](https://hub.docker.com/r/amneziavpn/amneziawg-go) from the [Amnezia](https://amnezia.org/) team.
+The project aims to reduce the time spent deploying and maintaining WG tunnels.
+It is built from sources of [amneziawg-go](https://github.com/amnezia-vpn/amneziawg-go.git) and [amneziawg-tools](https://github.com/amnezia-vpn/amneziawg-tools.git) on latest alpine as base.

 # Features